 - Committing to dietary and lifestyle changes recommended by your surgeon

-- You must commit to long-term lifestyle changes, including diet and exercise, which are key to your success with bariatric surgery.
+- You must be dedicated to long-term lifestyle changes, including diet and exercise, which are key to your success

 If surgery is not right for you, our medically managed weight loss program can help you meet your goals.